vickoza/timeContianer/README.md

 # Todo

-Create containters the exist on networks for distribution Updates for concepts
-Write test for both the contianer and ledgers
+Create containters the exist on networks for distribution increase test for both the contianer and ledgers